 - A “professional development calendar year” is defined as the first day after the close of the school year to the last day of the following school year.

-- Trade Hours: In addition to the district and campus designated Professional Learning days you will be required to earn 15 Professional Learning Trade Hours that you will use in lieu of working on November 19, 2018 and April 22, 2019.
+- Trade Hours: In addition to the district and campus designated Professional Learning days you will be required to earn 15 Professional Learning Trade Hours that you will use in lieu of working two contract days.

-- All PISD campuses will be closed on November 19th in exchange for Campus Trade Hours; however, the hours will be offered and documented throughout the year by each campus.
+- All PISD campuses will be closed on Trade Days.
+However, those hours will be offered and documented throughout the year by each campus.

 - Each campus principal will schedule the professional learning that will count towards the 7.5 Campus Trade Hours.
 This learning will be focused on campus needs and designed to impact teachers and teams.

-- All campuses will be closed on April 22nd in exchange for Personal Trade Hours that can be earned from June 5th, 2018 through April 12th, 2019.
+- All campuses will be closed in exchange for Personal Trade Hours that can be earned throughout the school year.
 The learning that teachers choose to attend for their 7.5 Personal Trade Hours must be approved by their principal/supervisor and should support their Teacher Professional Goal, Campus Improvement Plan, identified student needs, or in some way impact instructional practice.

-- All teachers are expected to pursue professional learning on an on-going basis, however; if you choose not to record these hours or accrue hours in this manner by April 12, 2019, you must submit for unpaid leave on April 22, 2019.
+- All teachers are expected to pursue professional learning on an on-going basis, however; if you choose not to record these hours or accrue hours in this manner you must submit for unpaid leave.
 You will not be able to use state or local personal leave for this absence in accordance with PISD Board Policy (DEC Local).

 - Additional Professional Learning Requirements based on teacher role or current assignment: